Claudette Colbert: Middle years, 1945–1961

-In 1949, Colbert was selected to play Margo Channing in All About Eve, because producer Joseph L. Mankiewicz felt that she best represented the style he envisioned for the part.
+In 1949, Colbert was asked to play the lead role in All About Eve, because the producer felt that she best represented the style he envisioned for the part.
 However, Colbert severely injured her back, forcing her to abandon the picture shortly before filming began.
-Bette Davis was cast, instead, and received an Oscar nomination for the film.
+Bette Davis was cast, instead.
 In later life, Colbert said, "I just never had the luck to play bitches."

 In the early 1950s, Colbert traveled to Europe for tax purposes and joined fewer films.
 The Planter's Wife (1952) was a success in British market.
-She played a supporting role in Royal Affairs in Versailles (1954), her only film with a French director (Sacha Guitry).
+She played a small role in Royal Affairs in Versailles (1954), her only film with a French director (Sacha Guitry).
+Colbert had found the directorial method disappointing, which was on the heavy-handed and ponderous.
 It was screened in the United States in 1957.

 In 1954, Colbert turned down a million-dollar broadcast deal with NBC-TV, but made a pact with CBS-TV to star in several teleplays.
-After a successful appearance in a television version of The Royal Family (a parody of the Barrymore family in The Best of Broadway series), she took on more television work.
+After a successful appearance in a television version of The Royal Family (a parody of the Barrymore family in The Best of Broadway series), she took on more than 20 television works.
 She starred in television adaptations of Blithe Spirit in 1956 and The Bells of St. Mary's in 1959, and guest-starred on Robert Montgomery Presents and Playhouse 90.

 In 1956, Colbert hosted the 28th Academy Awards ceremony.

 In 1957, she was cast as Lucy Bradford, wife of schoolteacher Jim Bradford (Jeff Morrow), in the "Blood in the Dust" episode of CBS's Dick Powell's Zane Grey Theatre.
 In the story, Jim refuses to back down when a gunman orders him to leave town, and Lucy is distressed because Jim hasn't fired a weapon since he was in the Civil War.